Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

 .. note ::

     The Concordium browser wallet is in active development.
-A pre-MVP (minimum viable product) version is currently available that can be built from the source code.
+A pre-MVP (minimum viable product) version is currently available to be built from the source code.
     Expect some breaking changes until the MVP version is released in the next quarter.
 It is not recommended to use any pre-MVP product on mainnet.

 You can choose from two different workflows that will guide you through the setup steps.
 Workflow 1 is for advanced readers that want to build all the components from the source code and connect the browser wallet to their own hosted Concordium node.
-Workflow 2 is easier by downloading the browser wallet and connecting it to the ``JSON-RPC wallet proxy`` hosted by Concordium which will take care of the Concordium node on behalf of you.
+Workflow 2 is easier.
+The ``JSON-RPC wallet proxy`` is hosted by Concordium in workflow 2 which will take care of the Concordium node on your behalf.

 .. dropdown:: Workflow 1 (click here)